vvo2/vvo2.github.io/pro_dev.md

 ### Elevator Pitch (updated 2-18-18)
-Hi My name is Vuong Vo and I am a software developer, with art, engineering, and various educational background, I believe a wide variety of education can intertwine methods and theories that sparks to new ideas, improvements, and products.
+Hi My name is Vuong Vo and I am a software developer, with art, engineering, and various educational background, I believe a wide variety of education can intertwine methods and theories that sparks to new ideas, research and developments.
 I am looking to bring creativity and innovation to a company.
 Are you that company?

 ### How I develop my whole brain (updated 2-18-18)
 Learning trade skills and other useful knowledge was my alternative around an engineering degree.
 Then I put the strategy I learned in mental health to improve my learning capability.
 Now I want to apply coding toward my various education, technical, and engineering background to innovate products and software.
-Education became a habit that also leads to new research and development.
-If I'm capable of learn a particular subject then I will learn it.
+Education is my habit, If I'm capable of learn any useful subject then I will learn it.

 ### Quantitative Accomplishments
 * Capable of getting along with many, known to many in school and military.